Burning Man…an experiment in community, radical self-expression, and radical self-reliance.

 This was our first burn.
 No matter how much you research, how many videos you watch, or how many photos you look at, nothing prepares you for what lies ahead.
 People ask us “what is burning man”?

-In our neighborhood we sat outside in our lawn chairs, played uno, drank, ate, and shared stories.
-Strangers greet you with a hug and a simple statement: “welcome home”; as if you’ve simply been away for while and now you are back where you belong.
+In our neighborhood, we sat outside in our lawn chairs, played Uno, drank, ate, and shared stories.
+Strangers greet you with a hug and a simple statement: “welcome home”; as if you’ve simply been away for awhile and now you are back where you belong.

 The Playa was covered with intricate art pieces that would require a special exhibit at the MOMA.
 We saw more fireworks and art set on fire than most people will see in a lifetime.
 The strength of flame to bring a community together is unmistakable!

 We marched for Waldo and his cause, shouting and flying flags in his honor.
-Come to find out, all he ever wanted was a little obscurity.
+Come to find out, all he ever wanted to be a little obscure.

 We were gifted snow cones in the desert, psychic cocktails and homemade crafts that inspire the creative spirit.
 We received gifts and we were watched over as if everyone was a big brother or sister.
 New playa names were bestowed upon us with great joy, like new additions to an ancient tribe.